-• Students Currently Holding a Certificate of Completion: The requirements for students currently holding a certificate of completion must be based on the test taken, since changes to the test content were made to the SAT.
+Students Currently Holding a Certificate of Completion: The requirements for students currently holding a certificate of completion must be based on the test taken, since changes to the test content were made to the SAT.
 As always, students may use a combination of SAT and ACT scores to meet the high school graduation testing requirements.
 Students presenting ACT scores (no date restriction): Students may use ACT concordant score requirements to meet the high school graduation testing requirements in reading.

-The requirements shall not apply to new students who enter the Florida public school system in Grade entering the Florida public school system in Grade 12 is not required to take the Grade 10 FSA if he or she is able to document the approved concordant scores.
+The requirements shall not apply to new students who enter the Florida public school system in Grade

+12, who may either achieve a passing score on the state standards assessment or use an approved subject area concordant score to fulfill the graduation requirements.
+A new student entering the Florida public school system in Grade 12 is not required to take the Grade 10 FSA if he or she is able to document the approved concordant scores.
 Students who are eligible to use a concordant score, as described above, and have attained the current ACT or SAT scores concordant with the state standards assessment passing scores shall satisfy the assessment requirement for a standard high school diploma as provided by Florida law [s.
 1003.43(5)(a) (General requirements for high school graduation) and s.1003.429(6)(a) (Accelerated high school graduation options.), F.S.].